rickhowe/sample/README.md

 When the `syntax` option is set to "diff", vim original diff syntax files are loaded and the diff items are highlighted.
-However, to show `git diff` output and to preview a diff hunk, some popular git-related plugins do not use the diff syntax but use matchadd, text property, and extended mark functions in normal, preview, and popup/floating windows.
-This syntax plugin provides an option to apply the diff syntax and show actual inline differences, based on the `ApplyDiffSyntax` global variable, on the following plugins:
+However, to show `git diff` output and to preview a diff hunk, some popular git-related plugins use a plugin specific highlighting such as matchadd, text property, and extended mark functions in normal, preview, and popup/floating windows.
+This syntax plugin provides an option to apply the diff syntax highlighting and show actual differences, based on the `ApplyDiffSyntax` global variable, on the following
+plugins:

 <details>
 <summary>vim-fugitive</summary>